ChrisSantosLang/redscience/docs/source/releases/generalintelligence.rst

  .. figure:: images/Dendrogram.png

-   Shown as of :doc:`corps` (to anticipate the evolution of the page) The dropdowns and ratings show only if launched for a Team or Corp.
+   Shown as of :doc:`corp` (to anticipate the evolution of the page).
+   The dropdowns and scores show only if launched for a Team or Corp.

 * If this page is launched for a Team or Corp, then the player